microsoft/rnx-kit/text/0002-react-native-webapis.md

 - How do we keep track of which WebAPIs are at which stage of their support/implementation on the web side, so that we don't want on unused/deprecated APIs?
+- How do we want to track and coordinate work on each web API?
+An idea could be to have an umbrella issue in the `rnx-kit` repository that serves as an overall tracker, indicating (only) which web APIs are being worked on, who is working on them, and status of the implementation (statuses to be defined).
+- If the overall idea is to get web and native code to be used the same way, what bundler should then be used in the web app and which in the native app?
+  Should it be the same?
+Further investigations ongoing.

 <!-- References -->